frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 That is why the present times demand of Christians a life of Christian perfection because this alone is what will change things.

 When we love, we are perfect.
-"You shall love the Lord your God, with your whole heart and with your whole soul and with your whole mind...and your neighbor as yourself" (Matt.
+"You shall love the Lord your God with your whole heart, and with your whole soul, and with your whole mind...and your neighbor as yourself" (Matt.
 22:37,39).

-Love is the highest expression, the ultimate term of our capacity.
+Love is the highest expression, the ultimate term, of our capacity.
 In love, we gather up our whole being---our feelings, our will, our endeavor, our giving ourselves, with all that we possess and all that we are capable of---to the one that we love.